-Once sienna coals have acclimatized to the dingy light thrown into the space she finds herself in by a singular candle, she is able to make out the dark, iron bars that separate her from the corner of the room that serves as the source of the voice.
+Once she's acclimatized to the dingy light thrown into the room by a singular candle, she is able to make out the dark, iron bars that separate her from the corner that serves as the source of the voice.

 The younger woman recoils slightly at the use of her name, and the brunette can understand why.
-It has been a separate nightmare trying to deal with the dual realities within the town now that the curse curse has broken.
-Within herself it is a burden she has always carried, but for the rest of the town's inhabitants, the notion has been most disorientating.
+It has been a separate nightmare trying to deal with the dual realities within the town now that the curse has broken.
+For herself, it is a burden she has always carried, but for the rest of the town's inhabitants, the notion has been most disorientating.

 All magic comes with a price.

-Regina gets to her feet and walks hesitantly over to the bars that line the apparent prison; head spinning a little with a sense of deja vu as she recalls approaching Mary Margaret in much the same way in the two-cell prison back in Storybrooke.
-The schoolteacher is pale- more so than normal- and her right eye sports a muddy scrape.
-Her dark hair stands messily on end and her clothes look worn and beaten.
+Regina gets to her feet and walks hesitantly over to the bars that line the apparent dungeon; head spinning a little with a sense of deja vu as she recalls approaching Mary Margaret in much the same way in the two-cell prison back in Storybrooke.
+The schoolteacher is pale- more so than usual- and her right eye sports a muddy scrape.
+Her dark hair stands messily up on end and her clothes look worn and dishevelled.
 It is her eyes, however, that draw the Queen's attention; red and bloodshot as though she has spent a good many hours crying.
 The raw skin below her nose seconds this observation.

 "Where are we?"

-Snow blinks at her stupidly before those perfectly red lips form an angry sneer
+Snow blinks at her stupidly before perfectly red lips form an angry sneer

 "Like you don't know..."

 The brunette looks around once more, but is no closer to an answer.
-She is momentarily distracted by the faint echo of banging up above and what might have been a cry, but could just be her imagination.
+She is momentarily distracted by the faint echo of banging up above and what might have been a cry, but she supposes this last part could just be her imagination.
 She turns her attention back to Snow, placing her hands on the bars and staring through them at the young woman intently.

-"I wouldn't be asking if I did, dear.
+"I wouldn't be asking if I knew, dear.
 Where's Emma?
 What's happening?"

-At this, the pale woman chokes back a sob angrily as she glares at the Queen; standing to rush forward to spit her words in the older woman's face.
+At this, the pale woman chokes back an angry sob as she glares at the Queen; pushing herself up to rush forward to spit her words in the darker woman's face.

 "Why don't you ask your mother?"

-The confusion on the brunette's face is painfully sincere and she raises an eyebrow in apprehensive question to the other woman; knowing instantly that this is anything but a good situation if her mother is involved.
+The confusion on the brunette's face is painfully sincere as she raises a brow apprehensively; knowing instantly that this is anything but a good situation if her mother is involved.

-"When we got away...
-She found us...
-Followed us to the old castle and took us...
+"When we got away, but she found us...
+Followed us to the old castle and took us.
 That's where we are now...
-This cell was built for Rumplestiltskin...
-But she threw us down here after she ambushed us...
-She thinks we can give her a way back to the other land...
+This cell was built for Rumplestiltskin.
+She threw us down here after she ambushed us.
+She thinks we can give her a way back to Storybrooke...
 Back to you!"